jhaskinsjr/nebula/README.md

 The simulator places the state of the register file into an unused address inside the main memory snapshot.

+## Distributed Simulations

+Because the μService-SIMulator framework spawns multiple independent services that communicate over a TCP network, the services need not execute on the same machine.
+This is what makes μService-SIMulator **the world's first cloud-native microarchitecture simulation framework**!

+Consider the following modified main.ussim file that spawns just two services on the local machine, and the rest on several machines on my network:

+    # Sample μService-SIMulator script
+    service implementation/regfile.py:picard.local   # not run on localhost! service implementation/mainmem.py:localhost
+    service implementation/fetch.py:riker.local      # not run on localhost! service implementation/decode.py:laforge.local   # not run on localhost! service implementation/alu.py:data.local         # not run on localhost! service implementation/lsu.py:worf.local         # not run on localhost! service implementation/commit.py:troi.local      # not run on localhost! service implementation/l2.py:crusher.local       # not run on localhost! service ../../toolbox/stats.py:localhost
+    spawn
+    config mainmem:peek_latency_in_cycles 25
+    config fetch:l1ic_nsets 16
+    config fetch:l1ic_nways 2
+    config fetch:l1ic_nbytesperblock 16
+    config fetch:l1ic_evictionpolicy lru # random
+    config decode:buffer_capacity 16
+    config decode:btb_nentries 8
+    config decode:btb_nbytesperentry 8
+    config decode:btb_evictionpolicy lru # random
+    config alu:forwarding True
+    config lsu:l1dc_nsets 16
+    config lsu:l1dc_nways 2
+    config lsu:l1dc_nbytesperblock 16
+    config lsu:l1dc_evictionpolicy lru # random
+    config l2:l2_nsets 32
+    config l2:l2_nways 16
+    config l2:l2_nbytesperblock 16
+    config l2:l2_evictionpolicy lru # random
+    config l2:l2_hitlatency 5
+    config stats:output_filename /tmp/stats.json
+    # Memory hierarhchy peek latencies...
+    # - L1 peek-hit latency: 5**0 cycles
+    # - L2 peek-hit latency: 5**1 cycles
+    # - MM peek     latency: 5**2 cycles
+    cycle
+    loadbin /tmp/mainmem.raw 0x80000000 0x40000000 main # using /tmp/mainmem.raw as the main memory file,
+                                                        # set x2 to 0x80000000 and %pc to 0x40000000, then
+                                                        # load binary (e.g., ../../examples/bin/sum), and
+                                                        # execute beginning from the "main" symbol in the
+                                                        # binary's .text section
+    run
+    cycle
+    state
+    shutdown

+Note that the mainmem.py and stats.py services both execute on the local machine.
+For now, mainmem.py, because of the way launcher.py manages snapshots, restores, and loading the binary and its parameters into the simulated main memory, must execute on `localhost`; stats.py runs on `localhost` so that the output (`/tmp/stats.json`) will be output to the local machine.
+Otherwise, _all_ the other services are free to execute on any other machines on the network.

 ## Sample Binaries